steveetm/backend/README.md

-# Brief documentation of Isle of Wright Travel Connections Mobile App
+# Brief documentation of Isle of Wight Travel Connections Mobile App

 ## Initializing of the application